Production-grade installation

 EOF

-Finally, we’re ready to install BEL!
+Finally, we’re ready to install BEL on your cluster!
 Apply the config we created in the previous step to activate the BEL lifecycle operator and install the Linkerd control plane:

 kubectl apply -f linkerd-control-plane-config.yaml